Everyone loves green noodles–including me, which is why there’s at least 3 different variations of them already on this site.

 - Semolina flour or cornflour to dust the work surface as needed (optional)

 - Bring a pot of lightly salted water to a boil.
-Blanch the hop leaves for 30 seconds, then refresh in an ice bath and drain.
-Chop the blanched hop leaves fine, then puree on high speed in a blender with the eggs until finely pureed.
+Blanch the ramp leaves for 30 seconds, then refresh in an ice bath and drain.
+Chop the blanched leaves fine, then puree on high speed in a blender with the eggs until finely pureed.

 - After cutting, toss the cut pasta in semolina flour or corn flour to prevent sticking.
 Freeze the pasta or store in the refrigerator for up to 3 days, tossing occasionally with more semolina or cornflour if needed to prevent sticking.